 Although uniquely written (which I like), this is just not my type of book.
 I received it as a gift for my birthday this year and to be honest I struggled to get through it.
 It took me about 2.5 months to get through the first half of the book, however once I sat down and powered through, it only took me a day to get through the second half (i.e. it was an easy read).
 I think it's safe to say that I am just not interested in these borderline "self-help" books.
 I would much rather create my own lessons and develop perspectives on challenging topics from reading fictional character struggles, etc. I get very resistant and deterred when I feel like a book is "telling me what to do", and unfortunately that is exactly how I feel about this book.
 "Listen Hard, Live with Intention and Play with Abandon" - this is written directly on the front cover.
 Sure it's all great advice, but I want to develop those thoughts on my own based on reading the struggles throughout the book.

-good read for adults that have maybe struggled gaining perspective on a life crisis and need some direction/guidance.
+I do however, think this would be a good read for adults that have maybe struggled gaining perspective on a life crisis and need some direction/guidance.
 It is a motivating book if you can get past the forcefulness of it.

 Quotable Moments: